VishalChouhan411/Play-Quiz/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open(http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`